kerberos-io/documentation/dev/3_installation.md

 Checksum

-    MD5 (kerberos-io-armv6-4GB-v103.img.zip) = 29a94d754d6181a468f6528559c9e395
+    29a94d754d6181a468f6528559c9e395

-**Please note** that the image is compressed, (on Linux/OSX) open your terminal and use the "unzip" or "7zip" command to decompress.
+**Please note** that the image is compressed, (on Linux/OSX) open your terminal and use the "7zip" command to decompress.

     7za x kerberos-io-armv7-4GB-..

-    or

-    unzip kerberos-io-armv7-4GB-..

 <a name="insert-your-sd-card"></a>
 ### 2. Insert your SD Card